kenlinsenmayer/CleaningDataProject/CodeBook.md

 2 Subject   Subject number from 1 to 30

-3 - 83      Mean values aggregated for each Subject and Activity for the following features:
+Features 3 - 83  :  Arithmetic Mean values aggregated for each Subject and Activity across the following features:

-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+    Note: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ